How Mirror Neurons Help You Relate To Others

 It is easily seen that some people are better at finding common ground than others because individuals have varying levels of accuracy in empathizing with another's emotions.

 This where we circle back around to language.
-We may not be able to feel exactly what someone else is feeling but if we can understand that they are experiencing emotion, we can ask them to explain what it is that they are feeling and experiencing.
-This can help people to feel better, and even change their behaviors, even if we don't entirely understand them.
+We may not be able to feel exactly what someone else is feeling but if we can understand that they are experiencing emotion, we can ask them to explain what they are feeling and experiencing.
+This can help people to feel better and even change their behaviors, even if we don't entirely understand them.
 In the end, people like knowing that they have been understood, whether differences remain or not.